How to Make the Most of New Zealand in Three Weeks

 Things to Do in Mt Cook

-- Take a scenic flight, helicopter ride (more info on Viator and Tripadvisor) or land on a glacier in a ski plane (on Viator and Tripadvisor)
+- Take a scenic flight, helicopter ride or land on a glacier in a ski plane (more info on Viator, Tripadvisor or Klook)

 - If you missed out in Franz Josef, do a glacier heli-hike on the Tasman Glacier New Zealand’s longest glacier (on Viator and Tripadvisor)